 Long Term Disability (LTD) Insurance

-Long Term Disability, like STD insurance, is a type of financial benefit that pays a monthly allowance should you ever become too ill or injured to work.
-Under LTD insurance, you can select how long you want your “Elimination Period” to be (the length of time you must be disabled before you can start receiving benefits).
+Long Term Disability, like Short Term Disability insurance, is a type of financial benefit that pays a monthly allowance should you ever become too ill or injured to work.
+Under Long Term Disability insurance, you can select how long you want your “Elimination Period” to be (the length of time you must be disabled before you can start receiving benefits).
 You also have the option to choose between a 5 year benefit period or an up-to-age-67 benefit period.
-The maximum monthly allowance under LTD is $500 to $20,000.
+The maximum monthly allowance under Long Term Disability is $500 to $20,000.
 This benefit amount is also based on your income and occupation prior to becoming disabled.

 Mortgage Disability Insurance